-In consideration of the premium stated in the policy to which this endorsement is attached, the insurer (the company) agrees to pay, within the limits of liability described herein, any final judgment recovered against the insured for public liability resulting from negligence in the operation, maintenance or use of motor wehicles subject to the financial responsibility requirements of Sections 29 and 30 of the Motor Carrier Act of 1980 regardless of whether or not each motor vehicle is specifically described in the policy and whether or not such negligence occurs on any route or in any territory authorized to be served by the insured or elsewhere.
-Such rissurance as is afforded, for public liability, does not apply to injury to or death of the insured's employees while engaged in the course of their employments of property transported by the insured, designated as cargo.
-It is understood and agreed that no condition, provision) stipulation, or limitation contained in the policy, this endorsement, or any other endorsement thereon,
+In consideration of the premium stated in the policy to which this endorsement is attached, the insurer (the company) agrees to pay, within the limits of liability described herein, any final judgment recovered against the insured for public liability resulting from negligence in the operation, inwintenance or use of motor vehicles subject to the financial responsibility requirements of Sections 29 and 30 of the Motor Carrier Act of 1980 regardless of whether or not each motor vahicle is specifically described in the policy and whether or not such regligence occurs on any route or in any territory authorized to be served by the insured or elsewhere.
+Such insurance as is afforded, for public liability, does not apply to injury to or death of the insured's employees while engaged in the course of their employment, or property transported by the insured, designated as cargo.
+It is understood and agreed that no condition, provision, stipulation, or limitation contained in the policy, this andorsement, or any other endorsement thereon,

 Environmental Restoration means restitution for the loss, damage, or destruction of natural resources arising out of the accidental discharge, dispersal, release or escape into or upon the land, atmosphere, watercourse, or body of water, of any commodity transported by a motor carrier.
-This shall include the cost of removal and the cost of necessary measures taken to minimize or mitigate damage to human health, the natural environment, fish, shellfish, and wildlife.
+This shall include the cost of removal and the cost of recessary measures taken to minimize or mitigate damage to human health, the natural environment, fish, shellfish, and wildlife.

-Public Liability means liability for bodily injury, property damage, and environmental restoration.
+Pul/dr. Liability means liability for borling injury, property damage, and environmental restoration.

-or violation thereof, shall elieve the company from liability or from the payment of any final judgment, within the limits of liability herein described, irrespective of the financial condition, involvency or bankruptcy of the insured.
-However, all terms, conditions, and limitations in the policy to which the endorsement is attached shall remain in full force and effect as binding between the insured and the company.
-The insured agrees to reimburse the company for any payment made by the company on account of any accident, claim, or suit involving a breach of the terms of the policy, and for any payment that the company would not have been obligated to make under the provisions of the policy except for the agreement contained in this endorsement.
+or violation the payment of any final judgment, within the limits of fiability herein described, irrespective of the financial condition, insolvency or bankruptcy of the insured.
+However, all terms, conditions, and limitations in the policy to which the endorsement is attached shall remain in full force and effect as binding between the company for any payment made by the company on account of any accident, claim, or suit involving a breach of the terms of the policy, and for any payment that the company would not have been obligated to make under the provisions of the policy except for the agreement contained in this endorsement.